pohly/syncevolution/README.rst

 host
   The device or computer that SyncEvolution runs on.

+item
+  The smallest unit of synchronization.
+Examples of items include calendar events and individual contacts, memos, or tasks.

 database
   Each peer has one or more databases that get synchronized (Google Calendar, Google Contacts).
 Conceptually a database is a set of items where each